1) If you don’t already have a text editor, download one. Word processing programs can do funky things with your HTML code by inserting formatting code that you can’t see but trust me, it can wreak havoc. My choice for a text editor for a PC is Notepad++. I don’t use Macs myself but I’ve heard good 

 # 1) If you don’t already have a text editor, download one.
 Word processing programs can do funky things with your HTML code by inserting formatting code that you can’t see but trust me, it can wreak havoc.
 My choice for a text editor for a PC is Notepad++.
 I don’t use Macs myself but I’ve heard good things about TextWrangler.
 (Both of these programs are free.
 Feel free to share your favorites in the comment section.)

-# 2) Assuming that you don’t already have a set of icons to use, you can search for a set on IconFinder.com.
+# 2) Assuming that you don’t already have a set of icons to use, you can search for a set online.
 Try searching for “social media”.
-There’s also an option to search for graphics that are “Allowed for commercial use (No link required)”.
+I always search for graphics that are “Allowed for commercial use (No link required)”.
 Download a set of graphics that are in the size that best meets your needs.
 (The graphics that are in my sidebar are 32px X 32px and in the png format.)
 One of my favorite resources for website design elements (Photoshop brushes, wallpapers, textures and background images) is GraphicsFuel.
 In addition to their premium products, they offer a lot of free downloads.
 (I receive their newsletter and it’s the site that I downloaded my follow buttons from.)

 # 4) This is where you’re going to write the HTML code that will be behind each button.
 For each button, you’ll need the URL of the page that you want your website visitor to go to and the URL of the graphic.
 The code behind my Twitter button is (basically) this: